Digital Nomad Life in Morne Rouge, Grenada

 We asked people in Morne Rouge if they could share any humorous cultural blunders they commited.
 They wrote:

 "In Morne Rouge, it's important to respect local customs and traditions.
 Avoid wearing revealing clothing, especially in religious or traditional settings, as it can be seen as disrespectful.
 Public displays of affection are generally frowned upon, so try to keep affectionate gestures private.
 It's also considered rude to take photos of people without their permission, so always ask before you snap a picture.
 When dining, it's customary to use your right hand for eating, as the left hand is considered unclean.
 Avoid discussing sensitive topics such as politics or religion, unless you are very familiar with the person you are talking to.
 It's also considered impolite to refuse an invitation to someone's home, and if you are invited, it's customary to bring a small gift.
 Finally, punctuality is not highly valued in Grenadian culture, so don't be surprised if events or meetings start later than scheduled.
-However, as a visitor, it's best to arrive on time," explained one person living in Morne Rouge, Grenada.
+However, as a visitor, it's best to arrive on time," remarked one member in Morne Rouge.

 Get Quote